10 best interview questions to ask

 Learning how closely your skill-set matches the needs of a job is imperative to understanding your fit.
 Taking a job for which you lack the proper know-how is a lose-lose.
-Maybe your skills are a pretty good match, but there is class you could take or a book you could read to improve your candidacy.
+Maybe your skills are a pretty good match, but there is

 4. What was the reason for deciding to open this position?

 The answer to this question is valuable for your own decision-making process when considering a new job.
 Did this position open because the previous occupant was promoted?
 That means there are growth opportunities.
 Fired?
 This can be vital to understanding performance expectations.
 Moved internally?
 This presents options down the road.
 Did the position open to address a new need?
 This means you will have a blank slate and will need to build processes rather than inheriting them.